KNXiON Logo Rebrand

 Outcome: ✅

-There were steps to be taken before we moved forward each time.
-Luckily, I was approved every time.
-With the approval, I was able to move forward to our last step and hand-code it from scratch by using HTML, CSS (front-end development) and MySQL (back-end development).
-The responsiveness aspect of the website when it came to resizing the browser was quite “iffy” to tackle; it’s initial viewport width is around 1900px.
-But it’s still capable to be viewed in mobile mode.
-I did go further than what was needed by adding a Wishlist feature, and adding a delete button in the Cart and Wishlist page (playing with cookies).
+I was able to accomplish everything that was needed and asked of us.
+When it came to resizing the browser, the responsiveness aspect was quite “iffy” to tackle; the best viewport to view it in is around 1900px.
+However, it’s still capable to be viewed in mobile mode and gets the job done.
+I was able to implement my plan to go further by adding a Wishlist feature, and adding a delete button in the Cart and Wishlist page (playing with cookies).

 High-Fidelity Wireframes , Prototype, and Website